Cigarette Filters: Evolution and Environmental Concerns

 History of cigarette filter design

-In the early stages of cigarette manufacturing and consumption, the concept of a filter was nonexistent.
+In the early stages of native cigarette manufacturing and consumption, the concept of a filter was nonexistent.
 Smokers in those times were accustomed to inhaling unfiltered tobacco smoke, a direct and raw experience that modern users might find hard to fathom.
 This practice was widely accepted, and the detrimental health effects of direct tobacco inhalation were not yet at the forefront of public concern.
 As decades passed and the global popularity of smoking grew, so did the realization of the harmful consequences associated with it.
 This awareness marked a turning point in the mid-20th century, ushering in the era of filtered cigarettes.

 The primary aim behind introducing filters was to offer smokers a seemingly "cleaner" and "safer" way to enjoy their habit.
 These early filters were ingeniously designed to capture and trap tar, nicotine, and a myriad of other harmful chemicals that are released during combustion.
 In doing so, they provided smokers with a comforting illusion of safety, suggesting that the harmful elements were significantly reduced, if not eliminated.
 This was a major selling point for cigarette manufacturers, who promoted their filtered products as a healthier alternative to traditional unfiltered ones.
 Yet, as the years went by, our collective understanding and perception of these filters underwent significant changes.
 Continuous research started shedding light on the true efficacy of these filters, questioning their protective claims and unveiling the persistent risks associated with smoking, whether filtered or not.

 The environmental risks of cigarette filters are alarming.
 Made mainly from cellulose acetate, a plastic variant, these filters persist in our environment for years before breaking down, adding to the increasing global waste problem.

 The scale of the problem